bytecodealliance/wasmtime/cranelift/docs/langref.rst

     :arg Cond: Condition code determining how ``x`` and ``y`` are compared.
     :arg x,y: Floating point scalar or vector values of the same type.
-    :rtype: :type:`bool` or :type:`boolxN` with the same number of lanes as ``x`` and ``y``.
+    :rtype: :type:`b1` or :type:`b1xN` with the same number of lanes as ``x`` and ``y``.

     An 'ordered' condition code yields ``false`` if either operand is Nan.